-Kitsap Audubon meets from 7:00 to 9:00 p.m. in the Poulsbo Library Community Room, 700 NE Lincoln Rd., Poulsbo WA 98370.
+Kitsap Audubon meets on the second Thursday from 7:00 to 9:00 p.m. in the Poulsbo Library Community Room, 700 NE Lincoln Rd., Poulsbo WA 98370.
 For information, contact Gene Bullock at firstname.lastname@example.org

-Kitsap Audubon March 8th Program: Changing World, Changing Birds by Dennis Paulson Kitsap Audubon meets from 7:00 to 9:00 p.m. in the Poulsbo Library Community Room, 700 NE Lincoln Rd., Poulsbo WA 98370.
+Kitsap Audubon meets on the second Thursdayfrom 7:00 to 9:00 p.m. in the Poulsbo Library Community Room, 700 NE Lincoln Rd., Poulsbo WA 98370.
 For information, contact Gene Bullock at email@example.com

 Preview of Future Programs: